abpframework/abp/docs/en/solution-templates/microservice/adding-new-microservices.md

 ### Configuring the API Gateway

 We should configure the API Gateway to allow the web gateway to access the new microservice.
-First, we should add the *ProductService* sections to the `appsettings.json` file in the `WebGateway` service.
+First, we should add the **ProductService** sections to the `appsettings.json` file in the `WebGateway` project.

 ```json
 "ReverseProxy": {